Ahh, the crunch of frost underfoot, the glow of the fireplace – and mucus running down your face while checking your blood glucose levels.

 Yes, these are the delights of winter.
 Those with diabetes know that winter comes with some extra planning to avoid the flu.

-Having diabetes means illness is taking an additional toll on the body.
-While everybody else is taking the standard steps to avoid the flu – wrapping up warm, getting enough sleep, and keeping clean hands – a person with diabetes has more to consider.
+Having diabetes means that illness takes an additional toll on the body.
+While everybody else is taking the standard steps to avoid the flu – wrapping up warm, getting enough sleep, and keeping clean hands – diabetes challenges come with their own further considerations.

 To make things easier, we’ve made a list of what to do both for avoiding the flu and treating it.